bright/new-www/content/blog/dreaming-of-firefighting-extinguishing-software-fires.md

 My main advice is to **ask clients as many questions as needed**.
 It often turns out that through the course of questioning, the client gains a better understanding of what they truly need.
 Together, we can then decide if an idea is worth developing at this very early stage, potentially saving a significant amount of budget.

 ## Having been on the same project at Bright Inventions for over three years, what keeps your interest alive and how do you stay motivated?

+Working with startups brings a lot of challenges; **I never do the same thing every day**.
+Now, I get to work with AI, which offers the opportunity to delve into new areas of software development.
+In a startup, every day can present a different 'fire to put out.'
+And I don’t mean a massive bug on production. **It often involves a spontaneous idea that we need to implement right now**.
+So, there's no space to be bored here.

+## You’ve been a part of Bright Inventions for over 3 years.
+What do you like about the company?

+I appreciate that, despite working remotely, the atmosphere at the company is very friendly and welcoming.
+The managers are highly accessible, allowing me to ask questions at any time, and any problems are resolved promptly. **I also value transparency and the absence of workplace politics**.
+We focus solely on our tasks and project challenges, with no toxic games.

+What’s great about Bright Inventions is **the emphasis on knowledge sharing**.
+Even when we are very busy, we always find time to meet and discuss technological novelties and share new learnings.

+## What do you do after hours?